-To allow VPN clients to access only your home network and block access to the Internet service for your home network:
+To allow VPN clients to access only your home network:

 - 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.

 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.